-Welcome to the graph/grid paper page at Math-Drills.com where learning can be coordinated in a grid pattern!
-We have included free graph paper and dot paper in both metric and U.S./Imperial measurements.
+Welcome to the graph paper page at Math-Drills.com where learning can be coordinated in a grid pattern!
+We have included Graph paper, dot paper, isometric paper and coordinate grid paper in both metric and U.S./Imperial measurements.
 Graph or grid paper may be used for many purposes such as: graphing, mapping, counting, multiplying, adding, and measuring.

 Due to the wide variety of printers, the printable graph paper may or may not print out with precision.
 In Adobe Reader, change Page Scaling to "None" when printing to get the most precise scaling.
 You will see this option after you choose to print.

 This paper is for those who are used to using the Metric system or those who want things measured using the Metric system.
 The grey lined paper is most useful if you need to draw overtop of the existing lines and highlight your own figures.
 For example, for a measurement unit, rectangles of different sizes could be outlined in a word problem like the following: "Draw as many rectangles as you can with whole number dimensions that have an area of 36 square centimeters."